What is liquid chromatography?

-Latest liquid chromatography solutions
+What are the latest liquid chromatography solutions

 A recent survey from Lab Manager indicated that the top reason for purchasing a new LC column was the requirement for higher quality data.
 Cost considerations, expanded applications, and challenging samples also ranked high on the list.

 Several vendors have released new column technologies designed to enable high quality analysis of challenging analytes.
 Many of these new products are based around existing platforms, with column guards, calibration kits, and other solutions meant to expand applications while extending the life of the column.

 Agilent offers a range of products for applications ranging from mAb purifications, glycan mapping, amino acid analysis, and biomolecule separations.
 New offerings include:

 - AdvanceBio Peptide Plus (2.7 µm particle size, 120-Å pore size, C18 hybrid end-capped) -- based on the superficially porous Poroshell technology, designed to quickly and efficiently confirm target proteins and peptides by LC/MS.